How to make creamed honey at home inexpensively and easily that is thick and delicious right off the spoon or spread on

 From a practical standpoint, I prefer creamed honey to liquid honey.
 This is because its thickness makes less of a mess in the kitchen when the kids are making breakfast or grabbing a spoonful after school.

 No sticky drips on the floor, table, or counters to clean up!

 From a nutritional point of view, consumers often assume that the premium price of creamed honey indicates a healthier product.
 This is especially true if flavored with herbs or fruit.

 Another common misconception is that whipping liquid honey like butter transforms it into creamed.
 Adding air to the honey is incorrectly assumed to achieve that delectably smooth texture that is so enjoyable off the spoon or infinitely spreadable on toast.

 Is Creamed Honey More Nutritious or Beneficial?

 Many fans are surprised to learn that creamed honey does not confer any additional health benefits compared to liquid honey.
 There is no difference in terms of quality, nutrition, or natural antibiotic value.
 Of course, this assumes both are completely unheated and unfiltered.

 In my experience, local honey is more readily available in a liquid state when purchased directly from a beekeeper.
 Creamed honey usually comes from artisanal producers who might not live in your neck of the woods.
 Hence, the benefits of raw honey derived from the nectar of plants in your vicinity would be lost.

 What if you could easily cream local raw honey purchased inexpensively and in bulk from a beekeeper?
 Wouldn’t you prefer this instead?
 I know I do!
 Here’s a video on sourcing the best raw honey I filmed to show you where to start.

 How is Creamed Honey Made?

-On the contrary, creamed honey is crystallized, not whipped.
-Whipping liquid honey is actually very damaging as it introduces oxygen, moisture and potentially pathogenic microbes into the mix.
+On the contrary, creamed honey is crystallized, not whipped like butter.
+Whipping liquid honey is actually very damaging as it introduces oxygen, moisture, and potentially pathogenic microbes into the mix.
 Do not do it!
 It is very destructive to this living superfood.

 Whipping will also not produce quality creamed honey.
 Be wary of recipes that recommend this approach.